 |Scope 2 – energy indirect emissions Includes emissions from G&H’s own consumption of purchased electricity, steam, heat and cooling.
 These are a consequence of the company’s activities but are from sources not owned/controlled.||Report includes: •Emissions from purchased electricity.|

-We have also made significant progress in increasing the proportion of the Group’s electricity that is purchased from renewable sources.
-At the beginning of FY 2021, 18% of our purchased electricity came from renewable sources but by the end of the financial year that had increased to 43%.
+Whilst it is not fully reflected in the emissions data shown above, we have also made significant progress in increasing the proportion of the Group’s electricity that is purchased from renewable sources.
+At the beginning of the financial year 43% of our purchased electricity came from renewable sources but by the end of the financial year that had increased to 63%.

 If you have any questions regarding our approach or our company's impact on the environment then please don't hesitate to contact us.